Cambridge, Massachusetts

 Cambridge (/ˈkeɪmbrɪdʒ/ KAYM-brij) is a city in Middlesex County, Massachusetts, United States.
-It is a suburb in the Greater Boston metropolitan area, located directly across the Charles River from Boston.
+It is located in the Greater Boston metropolitan area directly across the Charles River from Boston.
 The city's population as of the 2020 U.S. census was 118,403, making it the most populous city in the county, the fourth-largest in Massachusetts behind Boston, Worcester, and Springfield, and ninth-most populous in New England.
 The city was named in honor of the University of Cambridge in Cambridge, England, which was an important center of the Puritan theology that was embraced by the town's founders.

 Founded in December 1630 during the colonial era, Cambridge was one among the first cities established in the Thirteen Colonies, and it went on to play a historic role during the American Revolution.
 In May 1775, approximately 16,000 American patriots assembled in Cambridge Common to begin organizing a military retaliation against British troops following the Battles of Lexington and Concord.
 On July 2, 1775, two weeks after the Second Continental Congress in Philadelphia formally established the Continental Army and appointed George Washington commander of it, Washington arrived at Cambridge Common to take command of the Patriot soldiers camped there.
 Many of these soldiers played a role in supporting Washington's successful siege of Boston, which trapped garrisoned British troops from moving by land, forcing the British to ultimately abandon Boston.
 Cambridge Common is thus celebrated as the birthplace of the Continental Army.

 Harvard University, an Ivy League university founded in Cambridge in 1636, is the oldest institution of higher learning in the United States.
-The Massachusetts Institute of Technology (MIT), Lesley University, and Cambridge College also are based in Cambridge.
-Radcliffe College, a women's liberal arts college, was based in Cambridge from its 1879 founding until its assimilation into Harvard in 1999.
+The Massachusetts Institute of Technology (MIT), a private research university, has its 168-acre campus in Cambridge.

 Kendall Square, near MIT in the eastern part of Cambridge, has been called "the most innovative square mile on the planet" due to the high concentration of startup companies that have emerged there since 2010.
-In 2022, Cambridge was home to over 250 biotech companies, with more than 120 located within the Kendall Square zipcode.
+In 2022, Cambridge was home to over 250 biotech companies, with more than 120 located within the Kendall Square ZIP Code.